-Road Bike vs Mountain Bike
+Road Bike vs Mountain Bike: Differences and Similarities

 Road bikes and mountain bikes are the two most common types of bicycles available, serving the two most common riding disciplines – road racing and off-road adventuring.
-If you enjoy going as fast as possible on paved roads, a road bike is for.
+If you enjoy going as fast as possible on paved roads, a road bike is for you.
 If you prefer exploring nature and tackling rough terrain, you’ll want a mountain bike.

 Most other bicycle types, such as gravel, touring or commuters, are a variation or combination of these two bike styles.

-Road bikes usually have lightweight frames with dropped handlebars, 29″ (700c) wheels and thin tires.
+Road bikes usually have lightweight frames with dropped handlebars, 29″ (700c) wheels, and thin tires.
 Each design element facilitates speed and comfort over long distances.

 Road bike frames are built from lightweight materials, usually aluminum on cheaper bikes and carbon fiber on more expensive bikes.
 In very rare cases, you may also find a steel or titanium frame.